Data Analysis & Visualization with Microsoft Excel (D.A.V.E.)

 – Model and analyze data with Power Pivot.

 This course is designed for students who already have foundational knowledge and skills in Excel and who wish to perform robust and advanced data and statistical analysis with Microsoft Excel using PivotTables, use tools such as Power Pivot and the Data Analysis ToolPak to analyze data, and visualize data and insights using advanced visualizations in charts and dashboards in Excel.

 To ensure success, you should have baseline skill using Microsoft Excel worksheets, particularly in creating workbooks with formulas and functions.
-You can obtain this level of knowledge and skill by taking the following or any similar equivalent Logical Operations course:

 Lesson 1: Data Analysis Fundamentals

 - Topic A: Introduction to Data Science